• Skip to primary navigation

 How to make Cranberry Juice

-1. You will need cranberries and water to make this drink.
+1. (Recipe and Video below) You will need 2 INGREDIENTS to make this drink: Cranberries and Water.

 2. Immerse cranberries in a large pot, add water.